lightediand/primes/README.md

    ss = { (n√p)² | n ∈ ℕ, p ∈ ℙ }, or equivalently,

    ss = { n²p | n ∈ ℕ, p ∈ ℙ }.

-With this information, we have factorised the prime numbers and can write the factors using complex numbers containing our surds √p.

-For example, the program outputs 7 = 3 + 4,

-and from this we can go on to say that 7 =(√3 + 2i)(√3 -2i).

-These factors will fall in an extension of the ring ℤ, such as ℤ [ i, √p ].